The Ultimate Guide to Travel Rewards

 6 ways to start earning points

-- Sign-up bonus: The Chase Sapphire Preferred offers the ability to earn 60,000 bonus points after $4,000 in purchases in your first 3 months from account opening (that's worth $750 when redeemed through Chase Travel).
-Plus, get up to $300 in statement credits on Chase Travel purchases within your first year.
+1. Sign-up bonus: The Chase Sapphire Preferred offers the ability to earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
 That’s a little more than $1,333 per month of spending on your part.
-Once you receive that bonus, it’s worth up to $1,050 in travel booked through Chase — or potentially more when transferred to a travel partner.
+Once you receive that bonus, it’s worth $750 in travel booked through Chase — or potentially more when transferred to a travel partner.
 For most people, the minimum spend requirement can be met simply by using the card to pay for monthly expenses.

 Pro Tip: learn the secret to getting a business class ticket worth $7,500 for just $900!